-There is nothing wrong with Christians being in support of Israel for political or prophetic reasons, but it is a completely different ballpark for us to be identifying as Israel.
+There is nothing wrong with Christians being in support of Israel for political or prophetic reasons, but it is a completely different matter for us to seek to be under the Law of Moses.
 Those who wish to keep the Law must also do so perfectly (Romans 3:20; Galatians 5:1-3; James 2:10-11), which is impossible due to us having a sin nature.
 The Jerusalem Council was convened to address the Judaizers who claimed that one need be circumcised in order to be saved (Acts 15:1-5; 10-11).
 The Hebrew Roots Movement is spiritually dangerous because its premises are opposed to the foundational ideas of the gospel.
 The ideology is emphatically condemned by the New Testament.
-Additionally, this whole "new man" business seems to be influenced by the charismatics, and is in fact commended wholeheartedly by them.
+Additionally, this whole "new man" business seems to be influenced by the charismatics.
+In fact, it is commended wholeheartedly by them.
 See this lengthy article for more details:

-The One New Man Bible is promoted by the false charismatic prophet Sid Roth, who also promotes the works of William Morford.
+The One New Man Bible is promoted by the false charismatic prophet Sid Roth.
+He promotes the works of William Morford.

 It would be interesting to note that the author of the translation being reviewed in this article believes that the Trinity is heresy.
 In his own words:

 In view of the presented information, it would certainly be wise for one to avoid reading the One New Man Bible.
 It should evoke concern in us for all those who are studying from it.